venexia/repurposing-antihypertensives-dementia/README.md

 # Comparison of antihypertensive drug classes for dementia prevention: an instrumental variable analysis study

-This respository contains the code to reproduce the analysis from the following paper:
+This repository contains the code to reproduce the analysis from the following paper:

 Walker, V., Davies, N., Martin, R., & Kehoe, P. (2019).
 Comparison of antihypertensive drug classes for dementia prevention.
 BioRxiv. https://doi.org/10.1101/517482